AdaCore/why3/doc/manpages.rst

        -  ask whether to save: on exit, a popup window asks whether you want to save or not.

-Tab *Appearance settings*
+Tab :guilabel:`Appearance`
     -  show full task context: by default, only the local context of formulas is shown, that is only the declarations comming from the same module

     -  show attributes in formulas

-    -  show corecions in formulas
+    -  show coercions in formulas

     -  show source locations in formulas